Skip to main content

 Aims

-By the end of the course, students will be able to critically evaluate the optometric characteristics of individuals and their suitability for success in virtual or augmented reality environments.
+By the end of the course, students will be able to critically assess the actual usefulness of VR and AR techniques

-The course will equip students with the skills necessary to independently explore and analyze optometric and vision science literature related to virtual and augmented reality.
+The course will provide students with the foundational knowledge needed to independently explore and study

 Contents